 The role of Seraph was originally written specifically for Jet Li.
 Reportedly, Jet Li asked for the same amount of money as Keanu Reeves was getting to do the film.
 The role was then changed to a female and offered to Michelle Yeoh, who turned it down, due to scheduling conflicts.

-Trinity uses a genuine hack to get into the Matrix.
-She uses Nmap version 2.54BETA25 (an actual port scanning tool) to find a vulnerable SSH server, and then proceeds to exploit it using the SSH1 CRC32 exploit from 2001.
+Trinity uses a genuine hack to get into the power stations computers.
+She uses Nmap version 2.54BETA25 (a real port scanning tool used by both network administrators and hackers alike) to find a vulnerable SSH server, and then proceeds to exploit it using the SSH1 CRC32 exploit from 2001.

 When Smith pulls up in an Audi at the beginning of the film, his license plate is IS 5416.
 In the King James Bible, Isaiah 54:16 says, Behold, I have created the smith that bloweth the coals in the fire, and that bringeth forth an instrument for his work; and I have created the waster to destroy.